blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 5. **Geographical Distribution:** Geographical data provides insights into where the phishing emails were opened and clicked.
 This information can help identify regions that are more susceptible to phishing attacks and guide targeted security efforts.

-6. **Time-based Metrics:** Reporting can also include time-based metrics, such as when the most emails were opened or clicked.
-This data can reveal patterns in recipient behavior and inform the timing of future campaigns.
+6. **Time-based Metrics:** Reporting can also include time-based metrics, such as when most emails were opened or clicked.
+This data can reveal patterns in recipient behaviour and inform the timing of future campaigns.

 7. **Engagement Rate:** The engagement rate combines the number of emails opened and the number of clicks to measure how actively recipients engaged with the phishing content.